ktushar14/cdf_cpp/README.md

 	- Go to smpl/smpl/ and build as a CMake project (see instructions at github.com/aurone/smpl)
 	- Install system-wide (`make install`) to run cdf_cpp as is, because it includes SMPL with abosolute paths)

-Note: The SMPL dependency is quite small.
-Removing it as a dependency is ongoing.

 # Instructions: (more detailed instructions and examples coming soon)

 ## Building